 0-6 (or 8) weeks Post-Surgery

-Patients will not bear any weight on the operated leg for the first 6-8 weeks after surgery in order for the joints to heal.
+Patients will not bear any weight on the operated leg for the first 6-8 weeks after surgery, in order for the joints to heal.
 However, the talonavicular joint is challenging to become fully healed, so the healing process could be longer.
-During this time, patients are usually in a cast or splint to immobilized the foot in its corrected position.
+During this time, patients are usually in a cast or splint to immobilize the foot in its corrected position.

 6 (or 8) weeks – 12 (or 14) weeks Post-Surgery